New Year …

 California’s affordability crisis is not improving.
 In far too many communities, it’s getting worse!

-Families Are Paying the Price for Sacramento’s Policies
+Families Are Paying the Price for Sacramento’s Failure

-From Los Angeles to the Central Valley to the Bay Area, the affordability crisis impacts nearly every household.
+From Los Angeles to the Central Valley to the Bay Area and the Inland Empire, the affordability crisis impacts nearly every household.
 Parents who grew up in California now wonder whether their children will ever be able to live here.
 Seniors on fixed incomes are being squeezed by higher costs they simply cannot absorb.
 Young adults are working harder than ever but falling further behind.

 Affordability isn’t a talking point.
-It’s the single most defining challenge of this day and age in California.
-Unless California’s elected officials take it seriously, the consequences will continue to deepen: more families leaving the state and fewer businesses investing here, leaving those who stay absorbing the extra costs and falling further behind.
+It’s the single most defining challenge of our times.
+Unless California’s elected officials take it seriously, the consequences will continue to deepen: more families falling behind or leaving the state and fewer businesses investing here.

 It’s Time For Real Solutions … Not More Excuses!

 A new year offers a chance for a new direction.
-But it won’t happen by accident or optimism alone.
-It will happen only if Sacramento politicians can achieve it.
+But it won’t happen by accident or with meaningless talking points.
+It will happen only if Sacramento politicians take decisive action, including smart spending and responsible budgeting, real regulatory reform and crafting policies that support growth beyond the Silicon Valley.